 Business travel emissions dropped by approximately 4% per employee compared to 2015.
 Virtual meetings have become a standard way of how we work as a substitute to travel.

-Our aim is to reduce CO2e per kilometer in our vehicle fleet by using vehicles more efficiently, implementing telematics, and trialing alternative fuels.
+We aim to reduce CO2e per kilometer in our vehicle fleet by using vehicles more efficiently, implementing telematics, and trialing alternative fuels.

-Water supply for our facilities is ordinary municipal water, mainly used for toilets, restaurants, changing rooms and sport facilities.
+Water supply for our facilities is municipal water, mainly used for toilets, restaurants, changing rooms and sports facilities.
 We do not abstract freshwater directly from ground or surface water sources.
-In 2016, water consumption within our own activities was approximately 25 cubic meters per employee.
+In 2016, water consumption within our activities was approximately 25 cubic meters per employee.

 Managing water consumption is an increasingly important part of our supply chain management.
 We require our suppliers to control and measure their water usage.
 If water consumption is identified as a significant environmental aspect, the supplier is expected to develop a water management plan.
 We have begun informing our supply chain about the new requirements.